lefthand/Node-JS-Bootstrap/README.md

 -  Users can log in and log out - DONE
 -  Users can choose to remain logged in indefinitely - DONE
 -  A generic 'post' can be add - DONE
--  If the user is not logged in when posting, a basic account is created
+-  If the user is not logged in when posting, a basic account is created - DONE
--  The basic account cannot log in
+-  The basic account cannot log in - DONE
--  If a user posts with an email address of an existing account, they must log in
+-  If a user posts with an email address of an existing account, they must log in - DONE
 -  Users can edit or delete their posts - DONE
 -  Admin can edit or delete any post - DONE
 -  Post list and detail page available to all - DONE
--  Users can respond to other user posts
--  Post list page creates persistent connection
+-  Both in line and post submit verification of data - DONE
+-  Passwords are hashed and secure - DONE
 -  New posts are automatically pushed to users
--  Both in line and post submit verification of data - DONE
--  Passwords are hased and secure - DONE
 -  Vows need to be used